 Kunlun Mountains are one of the largest mountain chains of central Asia, are also the backbone of the mountain system in western China.
 The mountain range originates in the Pamirs Plateau, the westernmost region of China, which is the source of all the great mountain ranges in Asia, such as the Himalayas, the Tianshan Mountains, and the Sulayman Mountain.

 Broadly speaking, many mountains belong to the branch of the Kunlun Mountains.
 Geographically, Kunlun Mountains are roughly in line with the Qinglin Mountains and Huai Rivers from east to west.
 It happens to divide the north and south of China.
-And the mountain range branches northward from Altyn Tagh mountains - Qilian Mountains - Helan Mountains - Yin Mountains - Yan Mountains - Greater Khingan Mountains - Changbai Mountain.
+And the mountain range branches northward from Altyn Tagh mountains - Qilian Mountains - Helan Mountains - Yin Mountains - Yan Mountains - Greater Khingan Mountains - Changbai Mountains.
 To the south, it branches out Bayan Har Mountain-Hengduan Mountain and connects the Yunnan-Guizhou Plateau-Nanling-Southeast Hills - Hangzhou Bay.
 The mountains that build the framework of China's territory basically originate from the Kunlun Mountain Range, so it's called the "ancestor of ten thousand mountains".

 Legend of Kunlun Mountains